rafaelmartinezabad/sdk-ruby/README.md

 response = NimbleAPI::Payments.new.getStatusByMerchantOrderId( oNimbleAPI, merchantOrderId )
 ```

-### (#example4) Example 4: 3-legged OAuth flow
+### Example 4: 3-legged OAuth flow
 Services that access to client information such as refunds and cashout need a 3-legged OAuth flow  authorization.
-In order to obtain a 3-legged Oath token, please follow the steps bellow:
+In order to obtain a 3-legged OAuth token, please follow the steps bellow:

 #### Step 1 - Open authorization url
 ```ruby